hariniaswithaa-p/cyber-intelligence/M57-Forensics-Investigation/daily log/day2.md

 The sheer number of wiped timestamps points to someone deliberately trying to remove traces of when files were created or accessed.
 Not accidental.
-Will keep the files with intact timestamps as reference points for the upcoming days.
+Will keep the files with intact timestamps as reference points for the timeline on Day 9.

 ![Figure 3 — Deleted files showing mixed timestamp states](../images/day02-deleted-timestamps.png)